UrbanOS-Public/streaming_metrics/README.md

   metric_collector: StreamingMetrics.AwsMetricCollector
 ```

-Each collector implementation has two functions:
+Each collector implementation has three functions:

 - `record_metrics/2` takes an array of metrics and a namespace.
+ - `count_metric/4` takes an integer, a namespace, an optional array of dimensions (ex: `[{"DimensionName", "some dimension value"}]`), and an optional timestamp.
- - `count_metrics/3` takes an integer, a namespace, an optional array of dimensions (ex: `[{"DimensionName", "some dimension value"}]`), and an optional timestamp.
+ - `gauge_metric/5` takes an integer, a namespace, an optional array of dimensions (ex: `[{"DimensionName", "some dimension value"}]`), an optional unit type (see [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)), and an optional timestamp.

  ## License